RBAC best practices

 | Growth Marketer | Lifecycle and activation teams | Manages Guides & Surveys, CDP audiences, and cohort syncs |

 Groups are the foundation of scalable access in Amplitude’s RBAC system.
-Amplitude recommends building groups that combine function and scope into one logical structure by considering:
+Amplitude recommends groups that combine function and scope into one logical structure by considering:

 As you plan your groups, make sure to design groups that capture: